nilearn/nilearn/doc/building_blocks/pipeline_introduction.rst

 Downloading the data
 ----------------------

-To run demos, data are retrieved using a function provided by Nilearn which downloads a dataset and returns a bunch of paths to the dataset files (more details in :ref:`loading_data`).
+To run demos, data are retrieved using a function provided by nilearn which downloads a dataset and returns a bunch of paths to the dataset files (more details in :ref:`loading_data`).
 We can then proceed loading them as if they were just any other files on our disk.
 For